lfjewett/j8ger/README.md

 # j8ger
 An 8 bit homebrew computer

 For this project I've taken inspiration from existing CPUs I read about.
 Mainly the 6502, 6809, BMOW1, and Gigatron.
 The final system should have capabilities similar to or exceeding the original NES and C64.
+Take a look at the [Project Goals](./docs/project-goals.md) here.

 #### CPU:
 * [Architecture Diagram](./docs/j8ger-arch.png)